Reconnecting With Old Clients: The Ultimate Guide

 But you need to make it happen.

-There are four simple steps:
+There are four simple steps to reconnecting with old clients successfully:

 - Create your list of “people I want to get back in contact with” and categorise them into Perfect 10, and Dream 100.